 How cute is NovelCat’s kitty logo?
 If only its contract were so adorable.

-NovelCat is yet another of the reading/writing platforms, mostly based in Singapore and Hong Kong, that have sprung up relatively recently and are aggressively recruiting authors.
+NovelCat is yet another of the serialized fiction apps, mostly based in Singapore and Hong Kong, that have sprung up relatively recently and are aggressively recruiting authors.
 A few have decent contracts, but many offer truly terrible terms, which I’ve explored in a couple of previous posts: EMP Entertainment and A&D Entertainment, which appear to have been deputized to recruit for Webnovel (this post includes an assessment of a number of similar companies), and Fictum, a new platform from ByteDance.

 The full NovelCat contract can be seen here.
 It’s non-exclusive, and the non-exclusivity doesn’t seem to be vitiated by prohibitions within the contract (as with the EMP and A&D contracts, which include several clauses that severely restrict their supposed non-exclusivity).
 There’s also an advance; the amount wasn’t stipulated in the contract I saw, but similar platforms pay anywhere from a few hundred dollars to $1,500.